 The answer is a definite YES.

-The biggest negative I experience is:
+The biggest negative experience is:

-- With over 700,000 subscribers, there is definitely a Fool Effect on the stock prices.
-Within the first few hours of getting a recommendation, the price of the stock typically shoots up $2 or $3 so I have learned to get my order in quickly.
+- With over 500,000 subscribers, there is definitely a “Fool Effect” on the stock prices.
+Within the first few hours of getting a recommendation, the price of the stock typically shoots up $2 or $3.
+This means you really have to paying attention to their Thursday emails and I have learned to get my order in quickly.